elgohr/Publish-Docker-Github-Action/README.md

 ### registry
 Use `registry` for pushing to a custom registry.
 > NOTE: GitHub's Docker registry uses a different path format to Docker Hub, as shown below.
+See [Configuring Docker for use with GitHub Package Registry](https://help.github.com/en/github/managing-packages-with-github-package-registry/configuring-docker-for-use-with-github-package-registry#publishing-a-package) for more information.

 ```yaml
 with: